How To Choose A Tree For Your Yard Or Garden

 During periods of cold winter nights followed by warm sunny days, you may discover frost cracks in trees.
 Read this article for more information on tree bark cracking.
 Learn more here.

-When trees are wounded, through pruning or accidently, some gardeners try to help by applying a tree wound dressing.
+When trees are wounded, through pruning or accidentally, some gardeners try to help by applying a tree wound dressing.
 But are there any real benefits of wound dressing on trees?
 Find out here.

 Did you know that the average tree has as much mass below ground as it has above ground?
 Invasive tree roots can be very destructive.
 Learn more about invasive tree roots in this article.